Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Non-complexified NJA for Taub-NUT black holes

 where we have used $ F = G $ and replaced $\lambda$ and $\chi$ by

-in Eq.~\eqref{gTNN} under the coordinate transformation Eq.~\eqref{eq:bl-transform}.
-Our goal is to use the vacuum equations of motion, $R^\mu_{\;\nu} = 0 $, along with the boundary conditions from Eq.\ \eqref{eq:condition}, to give the explicit forms of $F$ and $H$.
+in Eq.~\eqref{gTNN} under the coordinate transformation from Eq.~\eqref{eq:bl-transform}.
+Our goal is to use the vacuum equations of motion, $R^\mu_{\;\nu} = 0 $, along with the boundary conditions from Eq.\ \eqref{eq:condition}, to provide the explicit forms of $F$ and $H$.
+In Sec.\ \ref{sec:NJ-class}, when we address the general case, we extend the vacuum equations discussed here to encompass the zero-scalar-curvature condition.

-We begin by noting $ R^2_{\;2} = R^3_{\;3} $, which reduces the equations of motion to the following three independent equations,
+We begin by noting $ R^2_{\;2} = R^3_{\;3} $, which reduces the equations of motion to the following three independent equations:

 From Eq.\ \eqref{eq:key1}, we derive the solution for $ F $,

 where $ c_1 $ and $ c_2 $ are constants of integration.